Consumer medicine information

 This medicine is used to prevent bleeding or reduce the number of bleeding episodes in people with haemophilia A ("routine prophylaxis").
 It is not to be used "on-demand" to treat bleeds once they occur.

-Do not use Hemlibra if:
+Do not use Hemlibra if you have an allergy to:

-• you are allergic to emicizumab, any of the ingredients listed at the end of this leaflet, or any other proteins that are of hamster origin.
+• any of the ingredients listed at the end of this leaflet

 If you are on routine prophylaxis with another agent before changing to Hemlibra:

-• you must stop prophylaxis with bypassing agents the day before starting Hemlibra.
+• you must stop prophylaxis with bypassing agents the day before starting Hemlibra

-• you may continue prophylaxis with factor VIII for the first 7 days of treatment with Hemlibra.
+• you may continue prophylaxis with factor VIII for the first 7 days of treatment with Hemlibra

 If you have haemophilia A with inhibitors, it is very important you talk to your doctor about when and how to use bypassing agents to treat bleeds while using Hemlibra.
-Examples of bypassing agents include FEIBA-NF® and NovoSeven® RT.

-Check with your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant or are breastfeeding.
 Your doctor can discuss with you the risks and benefits involved.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are using any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-FEIBA-NF, factor VIII inhibitor bypassing fraction (also known as activated prothrombin complex concentrate, aPCC):
+• FEIBA-NF, factor VIII inhibitor bypassing fraction (also known as activated prothrombin complex concentrate, aPCC)

-• Avoid using FEIBA-NF unless no other treatment options are available.
+Avoid using FEIBA-NF unless no other treatment options are available.
 However, if FEIBA-NF is required, talk to your doctor about how much to use.
 Do not use more than 50 units/kg of FEIBA-NF except under medical supervision.

 Treatment with Hemlibra should be started under the supervision of a specialist doctor experienced in the treatment of haemophilia A.